haonan-li/TWM-metonymy-resolution/README.md

 ### Data

-All data mentioned in paper is in [`data`](https://github.com/haonan-li/TWM-metonymy-resolution/tree/main/data) directory.
-For metonymy resolution, datasets are transfered to the same format.
+All data mentioned in the paper is in [`data`](https://github.com/haonan-li/TWM-metonymy-resolution/tree/main/data) directory.
+For metonymy resolution, datasets are transferred to the same format.

 Note that we use a subset of [`WiMCor`](https://kevinalexmathews.github.io/software/) and re-split it.